Security-Onion-Solutions/securityonion-docs/desktop.rst

 - Our ISO image includes a boot menu option for Desktop installs that will partition your disk appropriately and immediately perform a Desktop installation.
 The minimum disk size is 50GB.

+- The ``so-desktop-install`` command is totally independent of the standard setup process, so you can run it before or after setup or not run setup at all if all you really want is the Analyst desktop itself.

 - If you’re doing a network installation on Oracle Linux 9 (NOT using our ISO image), then in our normal Setup wizard, you can choose ``OTHER`` and then choose ``ANALYST``.

-- The ``so-desktop-install`` command is totally independent of the standard setup process, so you can run it before or after setup or not run setup at all if all you really want is the Analyst desktop itself.
+Please note that network installations in general are unsupported.

 .. note::